mksaraf/kubernetes-lab-tutorial/content/secure.md

       scp kube-proxy*.pem ${instance}:/var/lib/kube-proxy/pki
     done

-### Create kubelet client keys pair
+### Create kubelet clients keys pair
-We'll also secure the communication between the API server and kubelet when requests are initiated by the API server (i.e. when it acts as client) to the kubelet services listening on TCP port 10255 of the worker nodes.
+We'll also secure the communication between the API server and kubelet when requests are initiated by the API server, i.e. when it acts as client of kubelet services listening on the worker nodes.

 Create the ``kubelet-client-csr.json`` configuration file
 ```json